 Alaska Municipal Bond Bank Authority

+AA-

+AA-

+AA-

+AA-

 New Issue Report

 Ratings

-New Issue
+New Issues

-\$12,625,000 General Obligation Bonds, 2018 Series One (AMT) AA-
+\$25,830,000 Alaska Municipal Bond Bank Authority General Obligation Bonds, 2019 Series One (Non-AMT)

+\$3,695,000 Alaska Municipal Bond Bank Authority General Obligation Bonds, 2019 Series Two (Federally Taxable)

 Outstanding Debt

-General Obligation Bonds (2005

-Master Resolution)

-General Obligation Bonds (2010
+General Obligation Bonds (2005 Master Resolution) General Obligation Bonds (2010 Master Resolution) General Obligation Bonds (2016 Master Resolution)

-Master Resolution)^a

-AAGeneral Obligation Bonds (2016

-Master Resolution)^a

-AA-

 Rating Outlook

 Stable

 New Issue Summary

-Sale Date: Via negotiation, the week of Nov.
-12, 2018
+Sale Date: Via negotiation, the week of April 15, 2019.

-Series: \$12.625 million Alaska Municipal Bond Bank Authority (AMBB; bond bank) General Obligation (GO) bonds, 2018 Series One (AMT)
+Series: \$25,830,000 Alaska Municipal Bond Bank Authority General Obligation (GO) Bonds, 2019 Series One (Non-AMT) and \$3,695,000 Alaska Municipal Bond Bank Authority General Obligation Bonds, 2019 Series Two (Federally Taxable).

+Purpose: To provide funding to four communities in the state of Alaska for various capital and construction projects, and provide funding to the Southeast Alaska Power Agency to refund its currently outstanding series 2009 bonds.

-Purpose: Provide funding to the city and borough of Sitka for harbor projects and airport renovations.
-Security: The bonds are general obligations of the bond bank, for which the state maintains an annual standing appropriation of state general fund resources to replenish the bonds' reserve fund in the event of borrower default.
+Security: The bonds are general obligations of the Alaska Municipal Bond Bank Authority (AMBB, or the bond bank), for which the state maintains an annual standing appropriation of state general fund resources to replenish the bonds' reserve fund in the event of borrower default.
 This standing appropriation is the basis for the assigned rating on the AMBB bonds.

 Analytical Conclusion

-The 'AA-' rating on the current issue is based on the state's commitment to the GO bonds of the bond bank in the form of an annual standing appropriation of general funds for reserve fund replenishment.
+The 'AA-' rating is based on the state's commitment to GO bonds of the bond bank in the form of an annual standing appropriation of general funds for reserve fund replenishment.

 Additional support for repayment of the bond bank's obligations is provided by underlying reserve funds for most borrowers providing a revenue pledge, bond bank reserve funds, unrestricted assets of the bond bank held in the custodian account, the state's statutory moral obligation commitment, and the bond bank's statutory authority to intercept state aid to local government borrowers.
 In addition, bond bank borrowers must demonstrate project essentiality and the ability to repay in order to access financing.
 The bond bank's programs have a solid history of debt repayment.

 Key Rating Drivers

 State Standing Appropriation for 2005 Resolution Bonds: The state of Alaska includes, as part of the annual debt service appropriation in its operating budget, an appropriation for reserve fund replenishment in the event of a draw related to default by a participating borrower under the 2005 resolution bonds.
 This standing appropriation, which the AMBB must request annually pursuant to the resolution for the bonds, provides the basis for the rating, one notch below the state's 'AA' Issuer Default Rating (IDR).

-Upgrades Recognize Standing Appropriation for 2010 and 2016 Resolution Bonds: The upgrade on the 2010 and 2016 resolution bonds recognizes the state's consistent history of including an annual appropriation for any required reserve fund replenishment on these bonds.
-This appropriation is anticipated in the 2016 resolution and has been the state's practice for the 2010 resolution bonds since 2009, even during the state's periods of fiscal stress.
-In Fitch Ratings' opinion, this renders these obligations, like the 2005 resolution bonds, akin to annual appropriation debt of the state, and warrants a rating one notch below the state's IDR.

-Structure Allows for Timely Use of State Funds: Payments by the borrowers under all resolutions are due seven days prior to a debt service payment, providing sufficient and timely payment of debt service.
+Structure Allows For Timely Use of State Funds: Payments by the borrowers under the 2005 resolution are due seven days prior to a debt service payment, providing sufficient time to access bond bank resources, including state general funds, as needed to ensure full and timely payment of debt service.

+Proven State Support: The state of Alaska has a demonstrated history of support for and involvement with the bond bank.
+The bond bank has consistently worked with the state to strengthen bondholder protections while achieving its programmatic goals.

 Analysts

 Marcy Block +1 212 908-0239 marcy.block@fitchratings.com

 Douglas Offerman +1 212 908-0889 douglas.offerman@fitchratings.com

 www.fitchratings.com

-^aUpgraded from 'A+' on Oct.
-31, 2018.